 </video>

-Tip: To output encrypted HTTPS traffic instead of unencrypted HTTP, enable SSL and provide the SSL certificate and key files in Global Settings.
+To output encrypted HTTPS traffic instead of unencrypted HTTP, enable SSL and provide the SSL certificate and key files in Global Settings.
+This ensures secure, encrypted video delivery and is recommended for production environments.